MackDxddy/chaos-agents-finder/README.md

 ### Get your login token

-You need to do this about once every two days.

 3. Go to https://chaos-agents.popularium.com/agents?agentsTab=market
 4. Right-click anywhere and choose Inspect.
 5. Select the Network tab and refresh the page.